multimodalAI/multimodal-ai-hugo-group/content/authors/zoe-kourtzi/_index.md

 weight: 4

 # Role/position
-role: Professor of Cognitive Computational Neuroscience at University of Cambridge and Chief Scientific officer at Prodromic
+role: Professor of Cognitive Computational Neuroscience at University of Cambridge and Chief Scientific Officer at Prodromic

 # Organizations/Affiliations
 organizations: